Dutch Iris Plants

 I have a small plot of about 100 purple Dutch iris plants.
 Each one produces 2-3 flower heads per stem.
 As one flower dies another blooms.
-My question is; do I have something unusual and unique or is this the norm with Dutch iris?
-Nobody I have asked seems to know.
+Do I have something unusual and unique or is this the norm with Dutch iris?

 While it would be wonderful for your Dutch irises to all bloom at the same time, what you describe is quite typical for these bulbous irises.